 This article was published originally in Male Psychology Network.

-Dr John Barry is a Chartered Psychologist and co-founder of the Male Psychology Network and Male Psychology Section of the British Psychological Society.
+John Barry, PhD is a chartered psychologist and co-founder of the Male Psychology Network and Male Psychology Section of the British Psychological Society.